Mend for Visual Studio Code

 The Finding Details Drawer

-• Clicking a finding will spawn a Finding Details drawer on the right side of the screen, similar to the one in the Mend AI-Native AppSec Platform UI.
+• Clicking a finding will spawn a Finding Details drawer on the right side of the screen, similar to the one in the Mend AppSec Platform UI.
 It contains the following tabs:

 • Overview